arclanguage/anarki/README.markdown

 server, without needing to restart it.
 Don't forget to add them to the .arc files as appropriate, otherwise they'll be lost when you stop the server or it dies for some reason.

+a simple change to get tests to run.